varganemagdi/sr-netlify-cms/src/pages/about/index.md

 ---
 templateKey: about-page
-title: Rólunk oldal átírás LLLL
+title: werwaerwerRólunk oldal átírás LLLL
 ---
 ### Shade-grown LAvinak
 Coffee is a small tree or shrub that grows in the forest understory in its wild fwerwerwerorm, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.